pcarbo/bmapathway/README.md

 Linux machines.
 We also ran some of the code in a more recent MATLAB release, 7.14 (R2012a).
-We cannot guarantee that these functions will run correctly in the most current versions of MATLAB, or with operating systems other than Linux.
+We cannot guarantee that these functions will run correctly in the most current versions of MATLAB, or with operating systems other than Linux (though we have no reason at this point to expect that the code will not run successfully).

-Finally, we warn that running these MATLAB scripts can be extrememely memory intensive for the sorts of genome-wide data sets we investigated.
+Finally, we warn that running these MATLAB scripts can be extremely memory intensive for the sorts of genome-wide data sets we investigated.
 It may require a computer with more memory than is available in most conventional desktop computers; some of the steps of